William Bell (singer): 2010s to present

-On 1 September 2017, age 78, Bell performed live at the Royal Albert Hall BBC Proms with Jools Holland and his Rhythm & Blues Orchestra in a tribute concert to 50 years of Stax Records synonymous with Southern Soul music.
+On September 1, 2017, age 78, Bell performed live at the Royal Albert Hall BBC Proms with Jools Holland and his Rhythm & Blues Orchestra in a tribute concert to 50 years of Stax Records synonymous with Southern Soul music.
 Bell spent time in 2017 and 2018 touring with a group of featured artists from Take Me to the River.
 The touring group was named one of the "10 Bands to See This Year" by Parade magazine.
 In 2017, Bell performed twice on NPR Music's Tiny Desk Concerts.
 He performed with his own band and again with the touring Take Me to the River group.

 Bell released the single "In a Moment of Weakness" in 2018 as part of the Amazon Original Produced By series.
 His song was produced by the Grammy Award-winning Matt Ross-Spang.

-Bell performed at the Mempho Music Festival in Memphis, Tennessee on October 6, 2018 as part of a tribute set dedicated to Royal Studios.
+Bell performed at the Mempho Music Festival in Memphis, Tennessee on October 6, 2018, as part of a tribute set dedicated to Royal Studios.
 In 2019, Bell collaborated with Southern Avenue on their single "We've Got the Music".

 Bell performed at the 2019 Blues Music Awards, where he was nominated for Best Soul Blues Male Artist.

-Guitar legend Eric Clapton released a video for his 2018 cover of Bell's holiday song "Everyday Will Be Like a Holiday".
-Bell joined several other soul legends for BB King's tribute concert at the Capitol Theatre on February 16, 2020.
+Eric Clapton released a video for his 2018 cover of Bell's holiday song "Everyday Will Be Like a Holiday".
+Bell joined several other soul legends for B. B. King's tribute concert at the Capitol Theatre on February 16, 2020.
 A few months later, the National Endowment for the Arts named Bell one of their 2020 fellows, the "nation's highest honor in the folk and traditional arts.
 These lifetime honor awards of $25,000 are given in recognition of both artistic excellence and efforts to sustain cultural traditions for future generations."

+In mid-2023, Bell released One Day Closer to Home on his own Wilbe Records label, cited by critics as "a master at work".

+In 2024, the Recording Academy announced that Bell's 1961 hit single "You Don't Miss Your Water" would be inducted into the Grammy Hall of Fame, which recognizes recordings that "exhibit qualitative or historical significance".